-Welcome to The Widowed Mom Podcast, episode 178, Widows Like Us: An Interview with Pam Baker.
+Welcome to The Widowed Mom Podcast, episode 178, Widows Unfiltered: An Interview with Pam Baker.

 Welcome to The Widowed Mom Podcast, the only podcast that offers a proven process to help you work through your grief, to grow, evolve, and create a future you can truly look forward to.
 Here’s your host, Master Certified life coach, grief expert, widow, and mom, Krista St-Germain.

 Hey there, welcome to another episode of the podcast.
 I just got done recording this interview with Pam Baker and I am excited for you to meet Pam literally.
 It’s so humbling to me.
 It’s just so, it’s humbling, it’s joy inducing.
 It is skin pinching in the sense that it’s unreal, just what an impact coaching makes and what an impact you as a widowed mom can have in this world.
 And your impact may be different than Pam’s.
 She’s going to tell you all about what life has been like for her and what it was like before she lost Doug, and what coaching was like and the non-profit that she’s created.

 And you don’t have to do it the way Pam did it.
 But what I really hope that you’ll pick up from this episode is that you don’t have to know how.
 You don’t have to know even what your purpose is.
 You don’t have to know what it’s going to look like.
 You don’t have to know any of it.
 You just have to be committed to figuring it out.
 You just have to be willing to learn by doing.
 You just have to be willing to feel feelings.
 And of course, I hope that you’ll come and do that with coaching.
 But even if you don’t, you can just do so much in this world.